-We propose the quantum network sensing protocol using robust multi-partite entanglement distribution and calculate the Quantum and classical CRB.
-We show that our protocol achieves lower variance of estimation than the reference conventional method in the regime of high loss.
-On the other hand, compared with conventional method, CCRB in our scheme does not achieve QCRB.
+In this paper, we propose the quantum network sensing protocol using robust GHZ state distribution and calculate the quantum and classical CRB.
+We consider estimating the linear combination $\theta$ of distributed four parameters in the four users network.
+We report two main results.
+First, we show that our protocol achieves lower variance of estimation than the reference conventional method in the regime of high loss.
+However, compared with the conventional method, our protocol has a restriction in terms of measurement, because the distributed GHZ state in our scheme is encoded in the photon-number basis.
+Nevertheless, our measurement method using displacement, squeezing and photon detection achieves almost the same lower bound as in case of the optimal measurement of the conventional case.
+Second, by considering another setup in which the central station encodes the additional parameter, our protocol can measure $\theta_t$ without not only revealing the individual parameters but also $\theta_t$ to the other network nodes.

 To approach QCRB, we may consider possible extensions of the scheme including optimization of the measurement and alternative choices of the probe states.
-Regarding the measurement optimization, The $\sigma_x$ basis measurement is known as the measurement which can achieve QCRB in the ideal situation, but when the noisy state appears, it remains suboptimal.
-Furthermore, we cannot estimate certain phases because the variance becomes infinite, as shown in Fig.~\ref{4}, \ref{5}, \ref{6} (b).
+Regarding the measurement optimization, the $\sigma_x$ basis measurement is known as the measurement which can achieve QCRB in the ideal situation, but when the noisy state appears, it remains suboptimal.
+Furthermore, we cannot estimate certain phases because the variance becomes infinite, as shown in Fig.~\ref{5}(b).
 Moreover, for CCRB to better approach QCRB we need to construct the measurement scheme which is robust against noise.

-Other than GHZ entangled states can be also useful in the quantum network sensing context.
-Recent research \cite{lossghz} suggests that symmetric Dicke states are robust against noise and enable more precise estimation than GHZ state.
-The protocol we consider here is flexible and can be adapted to generate not only GHZ state, but also Dicke states depending on the measurement pattern \cite{wojciechWDicke}.
+Entangled states different than GHZ can also be used in the quantum network sensing context.
+Recent research \cite{lossghz} suggests that symmetric Dicke states are robust against noise and enable more precise estimation than GHZ states.
+The protocol we consider here is flexible and can be adapted to generate not only GHZ states, but also Dicke states depending on the measurement pattern \cite{wojciechWDicke}.
 For quantum network sensing applications, it is necessary to investigate the optimal quantum setups further.